 Sample Some Wine and Cheese

-If you and your date are both oenophiles (wine lovers), then there’s nothing like a tasting at one of the beautiful vineyards spanning the county.
+If you and your date are both oenophiles (wine lovers), then there’s nothing like wine tasting in San Diego or at one of the beautiful vineyards spanning the county.
 This gives you the chance to do an activity, have a drink, and a chat all at one time, which is much more relaxing than just going to the bar.